 Since completing our first Conflict Minerals campaign in May 2022, Corsair has begun to assess our supplier feedback on the CMRT process.
-In the coming 2023 reporting period, our CM compliance team plans to introduce additional steps to improve the due diligence conducted to further mitigate any risk that the necessary 3TGs in the company's products could originate from Conflict-Affected and High-Risk Areas.
-Our goals include:
+In the coming 2024 reporting period, our CM compliance team plans to introduce additional steps to improve the due diligence conducted to further mitigate any risk that the necessary 3TGs in the company's products could originate from Conflict-Affected and High-Risk Areas.

+Our continuing goals include:

-- Continue to evaluate upstream sources through a broader set of tools to evaluate risk, such as: - o Using a comprehensive library of smelters and refiners with detailed status and notes for each listing. - o Scanning for credible media on each smelter and refiner for risk discovery. - o Comparing the list of smelters and refiners against government watch and denied parties lists. - Engage with our suppliers earlier (Q3 of 2023) and more closely, making certain that the CM team provides the best information and training resources regarding responsible sourcing of 3TGs. - Encourage and work with suppliers to have due diligence procedures in place for their own supply chains to improve the content of the responses from such suppliers. - Highlight and educate our suppliers on the conflict minerals flow-down clause in new or renewed supplier contracts, as well as being included in the terms and conditions of each purchase order issued. - Following the OECD Guidance process, increase the emphasis on clean and RMAP validated smelter and refiner information from the supply chain through feedback and detailed smelter analysis. - Monitor any historical trends in CMRT submissions to determine if supplier procurement practices are incongruent with Corsair's established code of conduct, in an effort to continuously improve our supplier scorecard as it pertains to responsible sourcing initiatives.
+- Continue to evaluate upstream sources through a broader set of tools to evaluate risk, such as: - o Using a comprehensive library of smelters and refiners with detailed status and notes for each listing. - o Scanning for credible media on each smelter and refiner for risk discovery. - o Comparing the list of smelters and refiners against government watch and denied parties lists. - Engage with our suppliers earlier and more closely, making certain that the CM team provides the best information and training resources regarding responsible sourcing of 3TGs. - Remove suppliers from this scope of work that are no longer producing products for the company or no longer under contract with Corsair, and remove suppliers with no 3TGs present in parts. - Encourage and work with suppliers to have due diligence procedures in place for their own supply chains to improve the content of the responses from such suppliers. - Highlight and educate our suppliers on the conflict minerals flow-down clause in new or renewed supplier contracts, as well as being included in the terms and conditions of each purchase order issued. - Following the OECD Guidance process, increase the emphasis on clean and RMAP validated smelter and refiner information from the supply chain through feedback and detailed smelter analysis. - Monitor any historical trends in CMRT submissions to determine if supplier procurement practices are incongruent with Corsair's established code of conduct, in an effort to continuously improve our supplier scorecard as it pertains to responsible sourcing initiatives.